 Capitol Hill on a sunny day

-CDFIs leverage $8 in private-sector investment for every #1 in public funding, meaning federal policies that build the capital base and capacity of CDFIs will spur additional private investments and economic progress in disinvested communities nationwide.
+CDFIs leverage $8 in private-sector investments for every $1 in public funding, meaning federal policies that build the capital base and capacity of CDFIs will spur additional private investments and economic progress in disinvested communities nationwide.

 OFN Policy Priorities